thindil/steamsky/bin/doc/MODDING.md

   unique.
 This value is used at this moment for set starting recipes and in Craft types of goals.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Tag `material` contains data about material used to craft recipe.
 If you want to add more materials to recipe, just add new tag `material` with proper